Yemen: Ancient history

-With its long sea border between eastern and western civilizations, Yemen has long existed at a crossroads of cultures with a strategic location in terms of trade on the west of the Arabian Peninsula.
-Large settlements for their era existed in the mountains of northern Yemen as early as 5000 BC.
-The Sabaean Kingdom existed in Yemen from c.
-1000 BCE to c.
-275 CE.
-Its inhabitants were the Sabaeans, (Note: 𐩪𐩨𐩱; ٱلسَّبَئِيُّوْن; סְבָאִים) The four major kingdoms or tribal confederations in South Arabia were Saba, Hadhramaut, Qataban, and Ma'in.
+With its long sea border between eastern and western civilisations, Yemen has long existed at a crossroads of cultures with a strategic location in terms of trade on the west of the Arabian Peninsula.
+Large settlements existed in the mountains of northern Yemen since 5000 BC.
+The four major kingdoms in South Arabia were Saba, Hadhramaut, Qataban, and Ma'in.

 Sabaʾ (سَـبَـأ) is thought to be biblical Sheba and was the most prominent federation.
-The Sabaean rulers adopted the title Mukarrib generally thought to mean unifier, or a priest-king, or the head of the confederation of South Arabian kingdoms, the "king of the kings".
-The role of the Mukarrib was to bring the various tribes under the kingdom and preside over them all.
-The Sabaeans built the Great Dam of Marib around 940 BC.
-The dam was built to withstand the seasonal flash floods surging down the valley.
+Sabaean rulers adopted a title generally thought to mean unifier, as the role of the Mukarrib was to bring the various tribes under their kingdom.
+Saba built the Great Dam of Marib around 940 BC.

-By the third century BC, Qataban, Hadhramaut, and Ma'in became independent from Saba and established themselves in the Yemeni arena.
-Minaean rule stretched as far as Dedan, with their capital at Baraqish.
-The Sabaeans regained their control over Ma'in after the collapse of Qataban in 50 BC.
-By the time of the Roman expedition to Arabia Felix in 25 BC, the Sabaeans were once again the dominating power in Southern Arabia.
-Aelius Gallus was ordered to lead a military campaign to establish Roman dominance over the Sabaeans.
+By the third century BC, Qataban, Hadhramaut, and Ma'in became independent from Saba.
+Ma'in stretched to Dedan, with their capital at Baraqish.
+The Sabaeans regained their hegemony in South Arabia, by establishing control over Ma'in, after the collapse of Qataban in 50 BC.

-The Romans had a vague and contradictory geographical knowledge about Arabia Felix.
+Aelius Gallus led a military campaign against the Sabaeans.
 A Roman army of 10,000 men was defeated before reaching Marib.
-Strabo's close relationship with Aelius Gallus led him to attempt to justify his friend's defeat in his writings.
-It took the Romans six months to reach Marib and 60 days to return to Egypt.
-The Romans blamed their Nabataean guide and executed him for treachery.
-No direct mention in Sabaean inscriptions of the Roman expedition has yet been found.
+The Romans took six months to reach Marib and 60 days to return to Egypt.

-After the Roman expedition (perhaps earlier) the country fell into chaos, and two clans, namely Hamdan and Himyar, claimed kingship, assuming the title King of Sheba and Dhu Raydan.
-Dhu Raydan, i.e., Himyarites, allied themselves with Aksum in Ethiopia against the Sabaeans.
-The chief of Bakil and king of Saba and Dhu Raydan, El Sharih Yahdhib, launched successful campaigns against the Himyarites and Habashat, i.e., Aksum.
-El Sharih took pride in his campaigns and added the title Yahdhib to his name, which means "suppressor"; he used to kill his enemies by cutting them to pieces.
-Sana'a came into prominence during his reign, as he built the Ghumdan Palace as his place of residence.
+The country fell into chaos, with Hamdan and Himyar claiming kingship, assuming the title King of Sheba and Dhu Raydan.
+Dhu Raydan allied themselves with Aksum against the Sabaeans.
+The chief of Bakil and king of Saba and Dhu Raydan, El Sharih Yahdhib, launched successful campaigns against the Himyarites and Aksum.
+Sanaa came into prominence during his reign, as he built the Ghumdan Palace as his place of residence.